 Sub rename_tab() Application.DisplayAlerts = False 'Define variable Dim wbk As Workbook Dim ws As Worksheet 'Open workbookFile Set fnm = ThisWorkbook.Sheets(1).Cells(1, 2) Set wbk = Workbooks.Open(fnm) 'Set workbook as active workbook wbk.Activate For i = 2 To ThisWorkbook.Worksheets(2).UsedRange.Rows.Count 'Return number of all worksheet in the active workbook n = Worksheets.Count 'Add worksheet after the last worksheet Set ws = Sheets.Add(After:=Worksheets(Worksheets.Count)) 'Give the newly added worksheet a name ws.Name = ThisWorkbook.Worksheets(2).Cells(i, 2) Next i 'Close and save active workbook wbk.Close Savechanges:=True End Sub

 Figure 12.1 shows you how to design and use this macro.
 Suppose that the macro was saved in Insert and Rename Multiple Tabs.xlsm files.
 There are two tabs in this xlsm file.
 The first one (left panel of Figure 12.1) is to include file in which you want to insert tabs.
 You need to enter the file pathname into cell B1.
 The macro will open the file listed in cell B1 (WS.xlsx in our case).
-The second worksheet (right panel of Figure 12.1) provides tab names which will be used by VBA macro.
+The second worksheet (right panel of Figure 12.1) provides tab names that will be used by VBA macro.
 You can add as many as tab names into the second worksheet.

 13. Pivot tables do not have median